MBcode/ec/test/testing.md

 * [Old-way](testing1.md) was written first for spot testing
 * [New-way](testing2.md) makes it more natural to do more testing all the time, and get a little more during spot testing

+### Some differences
+* new won't need expected URNs/sparql-results necessarily, because it only test the new fall-off from the stage before

 ### Sec2: CI spot testing.md

 Everything below is done against a gold-standard to test the workflow, has the same function